article banner

 In general, my suggestions are:

-• When there is no good reason to use a context receiver, prefer using a regular argument.
+• When there is no good reason to use a context parameter, prefer using a regular argument.

 • When it is unclear from which receiver a method comes, consider using an argument instead of the receiver or use this receiver explicitly[12_2].